bogdanghervan/revolut-statement/README.md

 Revolut Statement is an open-source software licensed under the [MIT license](https://github.com/bogdanghervan/revolut-statement/blob/stable/LICENSE).

 The data is processed by Revolut Statement locally without ever leaving your computer.
-Generally speaking, PDFs can be glitchy or errors in the software can cause to output to be inaccurate.
-Use on your own risk!
+Generally speaking, PDFs can be glitchy or errors in the software can cause the output to be inaccurate.
+Use it on your own risk!

 This program is not affiliated or endorsed in any way by Revolut which is a trademark of Revolut Ltd.